Tips for investors on how to regularly monitor your portfolio to make sure things aren’t going awry, and how to know when to pivot.

 One reason you could be struggling is your asset allocation.
 Perhaps your portfolio is weighted too heavily in a certain sector of the stock market, or even a certain stock.
 When that sector or stock takes a hit, it could bite you.
 Or maybe your stock allocation has exceeded a comfortable amount, perhaps due to a rally.
 This could make your portfolio more vulnerable if a correction occurs.

-“At least once a quarter, check your portfolio and make sure it’s in alignment with your goals,” said Ryan Campbell, CMT content manager at Investools®, the educational affiliate of TD Ameritrade.
+“At least once a quarter, check your portfolio and make sure it’s in alignment with your goals,” said Ryan Campbell, Education Content Manager.
 If you find you’re over-weighted in a particular sector or type of investment, it might be time to consider reevaluating and realigning.

 “Realigning your portfolio is the essence of buying low and selling high,” Campbell continued.
 “You’ve made money somewhere; then take some profits.
 You don’t to have to sell all of it.
 This way, if the stock keeps climbing, you still make money.
 Then reinvest those profits in areas of your portfolio that are ‘low.’”